InsertKoinIO/koin-getting-started/docs/quickstart/kotlin.md

 In our small app we need to have 2 components:

-* HelloMessageData - hold data
+* HelloMessageData - hold message data
 * HelloService - use and display data from HelloMessageData
 * HelloApplication - retrieve and use HelloService